yuta-51/portfolio/index.md

 **SQL**  - 2 years
-> Experience through various projects
+> Experience through various projects and coursework
 > Intermediate to Advanced DDL and DML